Are you working at the Associate level?

-The document below is your reference guide to good practice.
+This document (PDF, 933 KB) is your reference guide to good practice.
 It contains the full set of standards relevant to each level, and allows you to identify development areas for yourself, teams and others.

-How to use the new Profession Map to make your best possible impact
+How to use the Profession Map to make your best possible impact

 What you have to know to be considered an expert on people, work and change.

 The way you approach your work, irrespective of role, sector or specialism.

 The uniquely positive role you play in creating better work and working lives.